moukani/IRISDemos/BaseImages/irisdemoint/README.md

 ./build.sh
 ```

 It will run docker build and create an image with the name of the folder you are in.
 There is an Atelier project on folder ./irisdemoint-atelier-project.
 You can add your classes to it.
 This project already brings an empty production called IRISDemo.Production.
-This production is configured by the Installer Manifest (IRISDemo.SYS.Installer) to auto-start with the container.
+This production is configured by the Installer Manifest (IRISConfig.Installer) to auto-start with the container.

 If you want to push it to docker hub, run with the push parameter: